lasamson/German-English-MT/README.md

 # Training & Evaluating
 Training and Evaluating models is simply done by making use of the `./scripts/train_eval.sh` script.
 The script takes in two arguments: first is the **configuration file** (shell script) which should be located in the `./configs/` folder and a **experiment name**.
-An example of training our transformer with our configurations located at `./configs/transformer_final.sh` and the experiment name `transformer` can be done with this command:
+An example of training & evaluating our transformer with our configurations located at `./configs/transformer_final.sh` and the experiment name `transformer` can be done with this command:

 ```
 ./scripts/train_eval.sh ./configs/transformer_final.sh transformer